A free, downloadable Trial Version of SHAZAM is available to try out.

 N.B.
 You may write out the residuals to a file with the following command.

-An entry is automatically created in the current project with this file and you may double click on it to view these residuals within SHAZAM.
+An entry is automatically created in the current workspace with this file and you may double click on it to view these residuals within SHAZAM.

 A Note on Graphing